openstack/mistral/doc/source/user/wf_lang_v2.rst

 -  **on-complete** - List of tasks which will run after the task has completed regardless of whether it is successful or not. *Optional*.

+Note: All of the above clauses cannot contain task names evaluated as YAQL/Jinja expressions.
+They have to be static values.
+However, task transitions can be conditional, based on expressions.
+See `Transitions with expressions <#transitions-with-expressions>`__ for more details.

 It is important to understand the semantics of **on-success**, **on-error** and **on-complete** around handling action errors.